 Portugal in 5-6 Days

-With 5 to 6 days in Portugal, it’s best to keep a fairly narrow focus and home in on one of the major cities, perhaps setting a day or two aside for day trips to the surrounding coast and countryside.
+With five to six days in Portugal, it's best to keep a fairly narrow focus and home in on one of the major cities, perhaps setting a day or two aside for day trips to the surrounding coast and countryside.